Definition of Non-Touch Force and Examples

 • Magnetic poles are not the same (north pole and south pole) then the two will attract each other.

-See also difference between pamphlets and brochures
+See also difference between cherry and grape tomatoes

 Magnetic field